zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.key.derivation.rst

 The scrypt algorithm is based on the idea of memory-hard algorithms and sequential memory-hard functions.
-A memory-hard algorithm is thus an algorithm which asymptotically uses almost as many memory locations as it uses operations.
+A memory-hard algorithm is thus an algorithm which asymptotically uses almost as many memory locations as it uses operations[#f1]_.
 A natural way to reduce the advantage provided by an attacker’s ability to construct highly parallel circuits is to increase the size of a single key derivation circuit — if a circuit is twice as large, only half as many copies can be placed on a given area of silicon — while still operating within the resources available to software implementations, including a powerful CPU and large amounts of RAM.